『E8. Grandma』のカバーアート

 ポッドキャストの詳細を見る

 Sadie shows how punishment became a system and how survival asked for cunning: Grandma held the line—she would not lie, but neither would she betray.
 Plates of food appeared at night, and by morning they were gone.
-It was a kind of care that shielded a child within the narrow space allowed.
+It was care that shielded a child within the narrow space allowed.

 We talk about what denial can do to a family’s memory.
 We suggest that children deserve trust long after adults revise the record.
 If you’ve ever found safety in a place instead of a person or been saved by one steady ally, this story will find you.